Learn more | Self-Directed IRA Contribution

 There is no income limit to establish a Self-Directed IRA.

-The Self-Directed IRA LLC maximum contribution limits went up $500 above the 2018 limits.
+The Self-Directed IRA LLC maximum contribution limits are the same as the 2019 limits.

 An IRA contribution is the money that you, the IRA holder, puts into the individual retirement account.
 The two most common IRAs to invest in are the traditional IRA and Roth IRA, but you can contribute money to any type of IRA.
 As you may know, contributions create a nest egg until you reach the age of retirement.